-At lunch, they served a bouillabaisse with several kinds of fish.
-What stood out was the halibut.
-It melted in your mouth with tenderness.
-With lunch, we broke away from Chardonnay, instead, we enjoyed a lovely balanced Winemaker Series Pinot Noir.
+At lunch, they served a beautiful bouillabaisse with several kinds of fish.
+What stood out to me was the halibut.
+It melted in my mouth with a perfect tenderness.
+With lunch, we broke away from Chardonnay; instead, we enjoyed a lovely, balanced Winemaker Series Pinot Noir.

-As a writer who must taste everything wineries possibly have to offer, I insisted on sampling other varietals and more reds.
-The wine that caught my eye was the 2011 Winemaker Series Meritage with 52% Cabernet Sauvignon, 34% Merlot and 14 Petit Verdot.
-This wine was big and bold with an earthy quality and hints of lavender making for a smooth finish.
+As a writer who must taste everything wineries could offer, I insisted on sampling other varietals and more reds before leaving.
+The wine that caught my attention was the 2011 Winemaker Series Meritage with 52% Cabernet Sauvignon, 34% Merlot, and 14 Petit Verdot.
+This wine was big and bold with an earthy quality and hints of lavender, making for a smooth finish.

 Alas, the event had to come to an end sometime.
 I find a comprehensive tour is always well received at a larger winery, and Edna Valley Vineyards certainly proved this true at Chardonnay From Grape To Glass.